What you need to know

 The course document is the legally recognised specification for the course.
 It details how the course complies with the Australian Quality Training Framework (AQTF) Standards for Accredited Courses and describes other essential information.

-There are three sections of the document to complete, plus supporting documentation.
+There are 3 sections of the document to complete, plus supporting documentation.

 When working on your course document, make sure that: